seldonian-framework/Tutorials/examples/facial_recognition.md

 <h3 id="discussion" align="center" class="mb-3">Discussion</h3>

 <p>
 The experiment plots show that if we train the CNN in the standard way without using any constraints, it violates the fairness constraint frequently (right panel of Figure 3).
+Importantly, that model does not become more fair as more data are used to train it.
 The fairness constraint is not all that restrictive - it only requires that the accuracies between males and females be within $20\%$ of each other.
 The CNN without the constraint is therefore quite biased in terms of its accuracy for faces of different genders.
 Using the Seldonian toolkit to create a quasi-Seldonian CNN trained subject to the fairness constraint, we achieve a model that never violates the constraint.
-The quasi-Seldonian model takes around 5,000 points before it will return a solution every time.
+The quasi-Seldonian model takes around 10,000 points before it will return a solution every time.
 With less data, the algorithm returns "No Solution Found," meaning that it was unable to find a safe solution.
 The accuracy of the quasi-Seldonian CNN approaches the accuracy of the CNN without the constraint, with a difference of $\sim4\%$.
 We stress that we did not perform rigorous hyperparameter tuning to achieve this result.
 It is likely that this gap could be narrowed further with tuning during candidate selection.
-We included the random classifier to show that baseline performance.
-The random classifier never violates the constraint because it has the same prediction function regardless of input.
+The random classifier never violates the constraint because it has the same probability of predicting male or female regardless of the input image.
 </p>

 </div>